davatron5000/htmlwithsuperpowers/docs/get-started/shadow-dom.md

 </custom-alert>
 ```

 The Shadow DOM behaves a lot like an `<iframe>`, but better.
 Styling and scripting that happens within the Shadow DOM does not spill outside of its "shadow boundary".
-But two critical differences from an `<iframe>` are:
+But three critical differences from an `<iframe>` are:

 1. The Shadow DOM templates render as first-party content on the page.
 2. You avoid all the variable height issues related with `<iframe>` content.
+3. Interacting with (open) Shadow DOM is much easier and doesn't have the `postMessage` workarounds or related security issues that exist with `<iframe>`.

 ## Attaching a Shadow Root